opengamedata/opengamedata-doc/source/Adding_a_Game.md

         return ret_val
 ```

-### 3. Next, we need to ensure ExportManager knows what the possible games are.
+### 3. Next, we need to ensure ExportManager knows what the possible games are

 ExportManager is the class responsible for, well, managing exports.
 This is where we will register the existence of our new game's feature extractor.